UPSCb/course-web/README.md

 * bin - contains the __nodejs__ executable aptly named _www_
 * public - the materials subdirectory is where we stored the courses PDFs - try to keep this small, i.e. no data!
 * routes - this contains the js files; i.e. the logic behind the webpage behavior
-* views - this contains the files that will generate the html; these are written in _jade_.
+* views - this contains the files that will generate the html; these are written in _pug_.

 The other directories/files are managed by __nodejs__